-Student Council includes those student representatives that have been selected from the 6th, 7th, and 8th grades.
-The Student Council members elect the Executive Council.
-Regular meetings are held after school, and special meetings are scheduled as needed.
-A constitution governs the meetings and programs of the Student Council.
+Student Council includes those student representatives that have been selected from 6th, 7th and 8th grades.
+The Executive Council is elected by the Student Council members.
+Regular meetings are held after school and special meetings are scheduled as needed.
+A constitution governs meetings and programs of the Student Council.

-- To develop trust, cooperation, respect, responsibility, and honesty among students - To promote and support student participation in all activities - To promote student government - To maintain a good relationship between students and faculty - To develop and maintain good school spirit and loyalty - To develop good school and community citizenship - To officially represent the student body when requested
+- To develop trust, cooperation, respect, responsibility and honesty among students - To promote and support student participation in all activities - To promote student government - To maintain a good relationship between students and faculty - To develop and maintain good school spirit and loyalty - To develop good school and community citizenship - To officially represent the student body when requested